boyac/pyFolio/pyattr/README.md

 - use python 2.7
-- attribution analysis of excess returns
+- calculate portfolio attribution analysis of excess returns